tatiananantes/skills-workshops/test_driven_development/oop_1/COACH_INSTRUCTIONS.md

 ### Build a calculator without classes

-Create a public repo and initialize RSpec within.
+Create a public repo and initialise RSpec within.
 Build out a rudimentary calculator _without using classes_.
 An example is available on the master branch for this directory.

 While building, you should elicit definitions for: